rayblair06/numverifywrapper/README.md

 #### Adding Api Key

 If you haven't already go to http://numverify.com and register for an api key.
-Publish the config file then either replace the environment variable with your api key or place within your .env as "NUMVERIFY_API_KEY"
+Publish the config file then either replace the environment variable with your api key or place within your .env as "NUMVERIFY_API_KEY=<Numverify Api Key>"

 `php artisan vendor:publish`